top of page

-I’m a life-long Pittsburgher who lived in Oakland for five years while studying film and writing at the University of Pittsburgh.
+Born and raised in Pittsburgh, I lived in Oakland for five years while studying film and writing at the University of Pittsburgh.
 My wife Marianne and I now live in the Greenfield neighborhood with our kids, too many books, and just the right amount of Star Wars action figures.
-I like to play video games and I have completed the Pittsburgh Marathon!
+Some things I look forward to doing are playing games, taking naps, and running.
+This one time I even completed the Pittsburgh Marathon...

 Associate Pastor for

 Hi, I’m Erin!
 I’m originally from Michigan’s Upper Peninsula but I have lived in Pittsburgh (Sharpsburg) with my wife Sarah and our menagerie of pets for about seven years now!
 As a family we’re usually getting into home improvement projects and taking off to go camping, but when I’m on my own I love tending my garden and chickens.